|ALS Doctoral Fellowship in Residence|

 Synchrotron radiation is now an established tool in many areas of physical and biological science.
 The ALS Doctoral Fellowships will allow beginning researchers to work at the frontier of synchrotron radiation research and to help advance state-of-the-art applications.

 The Fellowships enable students who have passed their Ph.D. qualifying or comprehensive verbal and written exams (generally third-year students) to acquire hands-on scientific training and develop professional maturity for independent research.
 Applicants must be full-time, currently enrolled students in a Ph.D. program in the physical or biological sciences, pursuing thesis research based on the use of synchrotron radiation.

 The fellowships are offered as one-year appointments with the possibility of renewal.
+For renewals to be considered, new applications must be submitted.
 Successful applicants will be compensated with a $18,000 annual stipend.
 Additionally, fellows will be matched with an on-site mentor (generally a beamline scientist) and have access to ALS resources, including beamtime.
 Fellows are expected to present their results at a meeting or as a seminar at the end of the fellowship year.

-Applications are due by Monday, June 30, 2014 for an appointment to coincide with the following academic year.
+Applications are due by June 30 each year, for an appointment to coincide with the following academic year.

-Interested applicants should submit a completed application form, a two-page description of their research plan, a resume with publications list, and two to three letters of reference by e-mail to Jerry Kekos, or by mail to
+Interested applicants should submit a completed application form, a two-page description of their research plan, a resume with publications list, and two to three letters of reference by e-mail to Yeen Mankin, or by mail to

 Individuals from underrepresented groups are encouraged to apply.